 The good news is that if you’re looking to use a platform to start a community website, there are some better options on the table.

 The first step of starting a community website is finding a platform to host your members.
 Your best option for that?
 A white label community platform.
 These platforms let you skip all the hard work that comes with creating a community site from scratch, and focus on what’s important: the community itself.

 While there are a few pieces of white label software out there, there’s one that stands head and shoulders above the rest: Mighty Networks.

-With a Mighty Network, creators can bring every facet of their community together in one place: membership subscriptions, online courses, and the community itself, under their own brand and instantly available on the web, iOS, and Android.
-Plus, members get the chance to create connections and contribute with tools like member profiles, direct & group messaging, polls, live events, and more.
-That’s a lot more than either Facebook Groups or Slack can offer.
+With Mighty, creators can bring every facet of their community together in one place: membership subscriptions, online courses, and the community itself, under their own brand and instantly available on the web, iOS, and Android.
+Plus, with felxible Spaces, Hosts can build the types of community features they need: adding things like live streaming, virtual events, courses, messaging, and community forums.

 Once you’ve chosen a dynamic platform for your community, you’re ready for the next step.

 Step 2: Create a new member welcome experience

 Once you've chosen your platform, create a new member sequence for your potential joiners.
 For example, when you launch a Mighty Network, you'll be prompted to do just this, creating an amazing first immersion into your community that will turn casual explorers into committed members.